 Linus may not find the Great Pumpkin here, but would definitely find this place to be very interesting.
 Take a stroll through the Pumpkin Patch and get up close and personal with these unique geological rock sculptures.

+The north end of Pumpkin Patch Trail connects to Tule Wash.
+If you are going back to East Bank Wash and want to try a different trail, you may consider to take Lost Lizard which connects with Pumpkin Patch towards the south end.
+It has more "roller coaster" sections that are a slightly more aggressive than Pumpkin Patch if that's what you enjoy.
 If you're done for the day and ready to reach asphalt, the closest paved road is the S-22 Borrego Salton Seaway.
 To get there you have 2 options.
 To stay within Ocotillo Wells SVRA, take Tule Wash east to Cross Over Trail then head north to S-22.
 This would be the easier and preferred option especially if traveling at night as you can follow the reflective trail markers and street signs.
 The other option will take you west on Tule Wash into Anza Borrego Desert State Park.
 Once you enter Anza Borrego, there are no trail markers or street signs.
 There are small sign posts that indicate directions to certain points of interest.
 Looking for these sign posts during the day is challenging enough let alone a night.
 Unless you're traveling during daylight, familiar with the area, or equipped with a GPS device that covers the unpaved trails, then the first option is suggested .
 Please also note that only street legal vehicles are allowed into Anza Borrego, so no dirt bikes, quads, or dune buggies.
 If you opt to go into Anza Borrego, continue west on Tule Wash until you reach the fork that leads southwest to Cut Across Trail or northwest to 5 Palms.
 Take the northwest trail to 5 Palms.
 From 5 Palms continue north to Arroyo Salado wash.
 There is no signage, but where the trail from 5 Palms ends into a wide wash area, that is Arroyo Salado.
 Once you reach Arroyo Salado wash, turn left and head northwest, pass through the Arroyo Salado campground and you will reach S-22 on the right (north) side.